ReggieTom/quest/README.md

 2. The deployment should include an SQS queue that will be populated every time the JSON file is written to S3.
 (Hint: [S3 - Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html))
 3. For every message on the queue - execute a Lambda function that outputs the reports from Part 3 (just logging the results of the queries would be enough.
 No .ipynb is required).

-### Q. Do I have to do all these?
-You can do as many as you like.
-We suspect though that once you start you won't be able to stop.
-It's addictive.

 ### Q. What do I have to submit?
 1. Link to data in S3 and source code (Step 1)
 2. Source code (Step 2)